How to Write an Address on a Letter (USPS Format)

 Where does the return address go?

-Top left corner of the envelope or at the top of your letter if you’re not using an envelope.
+Upper‑left corner of the envelope's address side, or at the top of your letter if not using an envelope.

 What if I don’t know the ZIP code?

 Yes.
-Typed addresses are preferred by USPS for clarity and scan accuracy.
+Typed addresses are preferred for clarity and scan accuracy.
+All‑caps and minimal punctuation are recommended.

-Tags: how to write an address, USPS address format, mailing address tips, return address placement, recipient envelope layout
+Tags: how to write an address, USPS address format, ZIP+4, return address placement, apartment number format